Whether you’re exploring the opportunities

 ACRRM have defined what additional training is required if only five weeks of paediatrics/anaesthetics/O&G are undertaken in the first two years in their Fellowship Training Handbook.
 RACGP have also defined equivalents.
 If you are allocated a five week term in a mandatory RG prevocational term, it is important that you review the training requirements for your college and discuss this with your RGTA.

 Yes.
 Mandated vocational training is a crucial part of completing your generalist training; additional information on the use of professional development leave for vocational training is available here.

 *Surgical AST takes two years to complete.

 This is an important decision, but it is worth remembering you can always go back after fellowship and do an additional AST if you have changed your mind.
 Traditionally trainees undertake their AST in PGY3 however there is no requirement for this to be the case.
 Your decision on which AST and when to undertake it would normally consider the following factors:

 - A realistic understanding of the training requirements and what the role ‘means’ for you post fellowship

 - Awareness of the likelihood of positions being vacant in the area you plan on living/working once you have finished training

 - Awareness of the lifestyle that practising your AST normally entails (on-call responsibilities particularly)

-- Consideration of the maintenance of currency and competency (AST skills fatigue quickly if you are not practicing them)
+- Consideration of the maintenance of currency and competency (AST skills fatigue quickly if you are not practising them)